-Did you know that drought conditions causes stress in your turf and attracts Damaging Insects?
+Did you know that drought conditions causes stress in your turf & attracts damaging insects?

 UF studies have also shown that too much water causes stress in the turf and attract sod webworms.
 These sod webworms east the blades of the grass.
 If you look closely the turf blades will look like notches have been bitten out of the turf blades.